chadallison/tsbfl25/README.md

 ### Wins When Projected to Lose

 - JP: 4 wins when projected to lose
+- Chad: 3 wins when projected to lose
 - Eric: 3 wins when projected to lose
 - Adam: 2 wins when projected to lose
 - Andrew: 2 wins when projected to lose
-- Chad: 2 wins when projected to lose
 - Hank: 2 wins when projected to lose
+- Matthew: 2 wins when projected to lose
 - Isaac: 1 win when projected to lose
 - Josh: 1 win when projected to lose
-- Matthew: 1 win when projected to lose
 - David: 0 wins when projected to lose

 ------------------------------------------------------------------------